 How effective are the locks?
 If there’s a controlled entry that’s meant to provide security for tenants, is it propped open so that anyone can come and go?
 Does the landscaping around the building obscure parts of it?
 That is, does it offer cover for someone who’s up to no good?

 Learn About The Building

 Does the superintendent live in the complex?
 If not, what kind of a presence does the management company have?
 How accessible is its personnel?
 Is there a maintenance person on the property?
-If you see a resident, stop and talk and see how what that persons says about the apartment management, building and neighborhood.
+If you see a resident, stop and talk and see what other persons say about the apartment management, building, and neighborhood.